KinjalDas/Location_To_Climate_API/README.md

 For ex:

-"/<Name of Place>/" or "/<Name of Place>/1/" - Today's weather for Place "/<Name of Place>/2/" - Monthly forecast for place "/<Name of Place>/3/" - 5 days forecast for place.
+"/Name of Place/" or "/Name of Place/1/" - Today's weather for Place "/Name of Place/2/" - Monthly forecast for place "/Name of Place/3/" - 5 days forecast for place.
-"/<Name of Place>/4/" - 10 days forecast for place
+"/Name of Place/4/" - 10 days forecast for place
-"/<Name of Place>/<Date>/" - <Date>'s forecast for place
+"/Name of Place/Date/" - Date's forecast for place